machikolacey/java-json-to-mysql/README.md

 1. I have dropped the primary key from the bets table as the data has the "id" and there might be a case duplicate id will be permissive.

+2. Finter function - The Eclipse stopped working and I could not add the feature.

+#sql file
+<a href="interview.sql" target="_blank">Please click here to download the file</a>